E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Results and Discussion

-To verify the practical benefits of our framework, we conduct three experiments that evaluate: (1) optimization performance, (2) robustness to outliers controlled by the $\alpha$ parameter, and (3) generalization in classification and density estimation tasks.
-While the proposed framework can explore a variety of low-rank structures and their mixtures, we here focus on the performance of E$^2$MCPTTB due to its scalable properties.
-The experimental results for other low-rank structures are available in the supplementary material that also includes all the details regarding the experimental setup.
+To verify the practical benefits of our framework, we conduct four experiments that evaluate: \GK{i)} optimization performance, \GK{ii)} learning stability offered by the background term, \GK{iii)} robustness to outliers controlled by the $\alpha$ parameter, and \GK{iv)} generalization in density estimation tasks.
+While the proposed framework can explore a variety of low-rank structures and their mixtures, we here mainly focus on the performance of E$^2$MCPTTB due to its scalable properties.
+The experimental results for other low-rank structures as ablation studies are available in Appendix~\ref{ap:sub:exp}.
+We also provide the experimental setup, dataset description, baseline selection, implementation details, and hyperparameter tuning in Appendix~\ref{ap:sec:expdetail}.

-\textbf{Performance on optimization} To see the optimization performance of the E$^2$M algorithm, we approximate the normalized SIPI House image\footnote{\url{https://sipi.usc.edu/database/} } as a tensor $\mathcal{T}\in\mathbb{R}^{170\times170\times3}$ by a mixture of CP, TT, and adaptive background term.
-In Figure~\ref{fig:loss}, we compare the values of the objective function at each iteration for the proposed E$^2$MCPTTB and the gradient-based methods SGD~\cite{robbins1951stochastic}, RMSprop~\cite{tieleman2012lecture}, Adagrad~\cite{duchi2011adaptive}, and Adam~\cite{kingma:adam}, which also allow $\alpha$-divergence minimization of mixture low-rank structures~(Table~\ref{tb:methods}).
-Although the convergence of E$^2$MCPTTB is slower for smaller $\alpha$ due to the larger gap between the $\alpha$-divergence and the KL-divergence, the converged value of the objective function is comparable regardless of the $\alpha$ value.
-Unlike gradient-based methods, which may fail to converge when using improper learning rates, the proposed E$^2$M procedure eliminates the need for learning-rate tuning and ensures monotonic decrease of the objective function along with guaranteed convergence.
+\textbf{\GK{i)} Performance on optimization \ } To evaluate the optimization performance of the E$^2$M algorithm, we approximate the normalized SIPI House image\footnote{\url{https://sipi.usc.edu/database/} } as a tensor $\mathcal{T}\in\mathbb{R}^{170\times170\times3}$ using a mixture of CP, TT, and the adaptive background term. \GK{Although the SIPI image is not a categorical tabular dataset, we intentionally used it to evaluate the potential usefulness of the proposed method beyond density estimation.} \TLR{With $\alpha$ fixed at $0.7$ and five random initializations,} we observe the values of the objective function at each iteration in Figure~\ref{fig:loss}(\textbf{a}) and its iteration-wise change in Figure~\ref{fig:loss}(\textbf{b}) and (\textbf{c}), where (\textbf{c}) shows a log-log plot.
+These results are reported with the gradient-based baselines SGD~\cite{robbins1951stochastic}, RMSprop~\cite{tieleman2012lecture}, Adagrad~\cite{duchi2011adaptive}, and Adam~\cite{kingma:adam}, which also allow for $\alpha$-divergence minimization of mixtures of low-rank structures as discussed in Table~\ref{tb:methods}. \TLR{To ensure that these baseline methods satisfy the non-negativity and normalization conditions, we used softmax transformation as detailed in Appendix~\ref{ap:subsec:detail_optim}}.
+Learning rates for the baseline methods are tuned to achieve the lowest $\alpha$-divergence. \TLR{The proposed method consistently decreases the objective function monotonically, which is consistent with our theoretical result in Theorem~\ref{th:conv}, and achieves costs comparable to those of the baselines. }